Editor's note: Joseph R. Betancourt, MD, MPH, contributed to this post.

 How well does this vaccine protect against COVID-19?

-So, how well does the Johnson & Johnson vaccine protect AI/AN peoples from COVID-19?
-Let’s tease apart the available numbers.
+So, how well does the Johnson and Johnson vaccine protect AI/AN peoples from COVID-19?
+Let's tease apart the available numbers.

 What about the two-dose COVID-19 vaccines?
 No cases of COVID-19 were recorded among AI/AN study participants who received these vaccines: that's zero out of 107 (Moderna) and 104 (Pfizer/BioNTech).